-Alternate users for new JDBC client connections are specified by adding the hive.server2.proxy.user=alternate\user\id property to the JDBC connection URL.
-For example, a JDBC connection string that lets user hue run a session as user bob would be as follows:
+To specify an alternate user for new connections, the JDBC client needs to add the hive.server2.proxy.user=<alternate_user_id> property to the JDBC connection URL.
+Note that the connecting user needs to have Hadoop-level proxy privileges over the alternate user.
+For example, if user hue requests access to run a session as user bob, the JDBC connection string should be as follows:

-Login as super user Hue kinit hue -k -t hue.keytab hue@MY-REALM.COM # Connect using following JDBC connection string # jdbc:hive2://myHost.myOrg.com:10000/default;principal=hive/\HOST@MY-REALM.COM;hive.server2.proxy.user=bob
+Login as super user Hue kinit hue -k -t hue.keytab hue@MY-REALM.COM # Connect using following JDBC connection string jdbc:hive2://myHost.myOrg.com:10000/default;principal=hive/HOST@MY-REALM.COM;hive.server2.proxy.user=bob